Parks & Recreation

 Tree City USA Award Recipient

-Westlake has been granted the honor and privilege of being consecutively named a Tree City USA community for the past 17 years and has received the Tree City USA Growth Award three times.
+Westlake has been granted the honor and privilege of being named a Tree City USA community for the past 19 years and has received the Tree City USA Growth Award four times.

 What is Tree City USA?